ECON 5450 Crises, Adjustment and Poverty Spring 2018

-Course description: Development macroeconomics applies economic theory and evidence to better understand how developing countries with limited financial markets can best manage surges of aid and private capital flows to promote recovery as well as long term growth and development.
-This can also be “socially responsible macroeconomics” or what UNICEF calls “adjustment with a human face” strives to protect the poorest groups from the austerity programs imposed by the IMF (or their fellow union members in the case of Greece or Puerto Rico).
-Most of our countries at some point suffer from what Ricardo Hausmann/Eichengreen et al. 1999 call the “Pain of Original Sin” meaning they cannot print or borrow in their own currency (or perhaps they no longer have their own currency).
-This means exogenous shocks due to war, climate or commodity collapses cannot be met with pro-cyclical fiscal and monetary policy.
-On the contrary these countries often must impose austerity programs administered by the U.S. congress, the IMF or in the case of Greece, the “Trioka” IMF, the ECB and the EU.
+Course description: Though the 2008 Global Financial Crisis hit OECD countries hard, most developing countries more or less grew right through the crisis.
+This was partly because commodity prices remained high and partly because the IMF and G-20 set up flexible credit lines and adjustment funds (neither of which were needed, which does not mean they were not helpful).
+Swap lines between Central Banks also proved very helpful in Korea and Mexico for example.
+However the main focus of this course is how developing countries affected by the Latin American and Asian cries of the 1990s have developed better policies for managing crises and in particular for protecting the poor.
+These countries have developed a transfer programs and a macroeconomic tools to help them adjust to external shocks without traditional IMF austerity programs.
+This capacity for “socially responsible macroeconomics” or what UNICEF calls “adjustment with a human face” strives to protect the poorest groups from the austerity programs imposed by the IMF (or their fellow union members in the case of Greece or Puerto Rico).
 There are some counter-cyclical policies and recently a good number of developing countries have either “graduated” or are on the “road to redemption” in that they have considerable reserves or Sovereign wealth funds or prearranged swap lines with Central Banks or IMF prearranged “flexible credit lines” (FCLs) to draw on more or less unconditionally (Poland, Colombia and Mexico for example).
 With center-right governments assuming power in Argentina, Brazil and Peru and a number of Latin American countries pursuing the Pacific Alliance (not to be confused with the TPP) the BRICS have become “havens” of globalization, inflation and positive real interest rates.
 As newly elected President Macri said in June, post Brexit, “the world is a mess, invest in Argentina…”).
-See the course calendar for additional course information updated as the course proceeds.
+See the course calendar for additional course information updated as the course proceeds

 Requirements: The midterm and final exam account for 60% of the course grade (25% and 35%).
 Several problem sets (20%) and a crisis and adjustment case study/presentation or blog entry account for the remaining 40% of the course grade.
 The weight of the take-home midterm is reduced when you present or post your cast study online discussion (20 minutes with PowerPoint) before the in-class final exam.
 Most readings for problem sets and the exams are included as hyperlinks in the online discussion questions and on the exams themselves, so always read the questions before you do the readings, use the questions to focus your readings.